Using every bit of something is satisfying, rather than letting it go to waste, isn’t it?

 It’s a great way to boost her calcium intake without spending a dime!

 (Don’t have chickens?
 Grind the eggshells and throw into to your coffee for a less bitter brew!
 Get this hack here!)

 4. Make a cherry stone bed warmer

-Cherry stone bed warmers were one way, back in old frugal homesteading days when every bit of something had a purpose, families would keep warm during the winter.
+Cherry stone bed warmers were one way, back in old homesteading days when every bit of something had a purpose, families would keep warm during the winter.

 Swiss children used to collect the stones, which were then washed, sanitized, placed into a cloth sack, and heated over hot coals.